-- Make sure your doctor knows if you have kidney disease, liver disease, congestive heart failure, heart disease, dehydration, low blood pressure, or low blood volume.
-Tell your doctor if you have a collagen-vascular disease such as lupus or scleroderma.
+- Make sure your doctor knows if you have kidney problems, liver disease, congestive heart failure, heart or blood vessel disease, diabetes, low blood pressure, or a mineral imbalance (high potassium or low sodium in the blood).
+Tell your doctor if you have a collagen vascular disease such as lupus or scleroderma.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing